clungu/clungu.github.io/_posts/2020-11-22-Distilling_a_Random_Forest_with_a_single_DecisionTree.md

-    /usr/local/lib/python3.6/dist-packages/sklearn/tree/_classes.py:301: FutureWarning: The min_impurity_split parameter is deprecated.
-Its default value will change from 1e-7 to 0 in version 0.23, and it will be removed in 0.25.
-Use the min_impurity_decrease parameter instead.
-      FutureWarning)

     This should show that we've completely overfitted the predictions (i.e. F1 score == 1.0).
     So we've mimiked the RandomForest's behaviour perfectly!